tellor-io/dataSpecs/types/EVMBalanceFeed.md

 ## Suggested Data Sources

-All the reporters need is a btc node or trusted explorer!
+All the reporters need is an eth node or trusted explorer!